A6.1 Comparison of the TenStep Process to the PMBOK® Guide Fourth Edition

 Other

+Issues.
 Issues management is not emphasized in the PMBOK® Guide.
 The PMBOK® Guide does refer to issues as problems that can keep a team from reaching its goals, and identifies safety issues, performance issues, compliance issues, etc. Issues can come up in 9.0 Managing Quality, 8.0 Managing Human Resources and elsewhere.

 4.0 Manage Issues.
 Issues are major problems that can impede the project but are outside the total control of the project team.

+Metrics.
 The PMBOK® Guide does not place major emphasis on collecting data during the project for process improvement or for declaring project success.

-10.0 Manage Metrics
+9.0 Manage Quality and Metrics

 (A6.1.P2)

-The TenStep process can be fully mapped to the nine PMBOK® Guide Knowledge Areas and the five PMBOK® Guide Process Groups.
+The TenStep process can be fully mapped to the ten PMBOK® Guide Knowledge Areas and the five PMBOK® Guide Process Groups.
 The table below represents a view for how the TenStep process covers each element of the PMBOK® Guide when viewed by process group.
 The TenStep process is easier to understand because it is developed in a process framework already, instead of the knowledge areas as the PMBOK® Guide is.

 Initiating